Klerksdorp: Rio Casino Resort

 The resort takes its name and inspiration from the Brazilian city, bringing a carnival atmosphere to the former Transvaal Republic.
-If the slots get too much, you can always head out on safari.
-At 266,330 square feet (24,743 m2), it is one of the largest casinos in the Southern Hemisphere and the world.
+At 266,330 square feet (24,743 m2), it is one of the largest casinos in the Southern Hemisphere.

 Matlosana Mall

-The largest shopping centre in the North-West Province.
-The mall's retail mix of 145 stores is led by anchor retailers Checkers, Pick n Pay, Woolworths, Edgars and Foschini.
+Matlosana Mall is the largest shopping centre in the North-West Province.
+The mall's retail mix of 145 stores is led by anchor retailers Checkers, Pick n Pay, Woolworths, Edgars, Foschini, Sportsman's Warehouse and Incredible Connection.
 It has fashion, lifestyle and sports retailers, as well as entertainment and restaurants.

 Protea Hotel

+City Hall

+The market building, which was used as a municipal office building, became inadequate over time and it was decided to erect a new city office building.
+On October 10, 1949, the cornerstone was laid by Dr. W. Nicol, administrator of Transvaal laid and the building was completed in 1951.

+A born Klerksdorper, dr. T. E. Dönges, then Minister of Home Affairs observed the official inauguration.
+The famous Gerhard Moerdyk was the architect.
+The last part of the complex, the town hall, was inaugurated on 19 February 1963 when C.R.
+Swart, first State President of the Republic of South Africa, delivered the opening speech.

 Sport

 The Harry Oppenheimer Stadium situated between Klerksdorp and Vaal River Operations is a popular sports field for some of the bigger schools' athletics competitions.
 The stadium was originally considered as one of the host cities for the 2010 FIFA World Cup but lost its bid to the Rustenburg Royal Bafokeng Stadium.